Shawãdawa Rapé – Rupusuti

 The Arara Shawãdawa

-Like the other indigenous groups in Acre, the Arara Shawãdawa suffered the effects of incursions from the rubber plantation production system during the last decades of the 19th century, having been exploited, expropriated and limited in their physical and cultural reproduction.
-Over recent years they have been involved in reverting this process, by means of the revalidation of their language and traditions. as well as claiming their territorial rights from the Brazilian state.
+Like the other indigenous groups in Acre, the Arara Shawãdawa suffered the effects of incursions from the rubber plantation production system during the last decades of the 19th century.
+They were exploited, expropriated and limited in their physical and cultural reproduction.
+Over recent years they are reverting this process, by means of the revalidation of their language and traditions. as well as claiming their territorial rights from the Brazilian state.

 The designation Arara was attributed to the group during contact when the first exploration began of the Alto Juruá in the 19th century.
 The Arara called themselves Shawãdawa.